Knifed Up: Summer Walker Praised Her ‘A$$ Shots’ After Sharing Old Pre-Surgery Photos

 Summer: I had a back, though, that ran into my a**.
 So it was, like, just a long back.
 I didn’t have much a**.”

 As Summer praised her new thickness, her body has been going through even more changes as the pregnant singer preps to welcome a child.
-She hasn’t specified how many weeks she is along but appears to be in her third trimester of pregnancy.
+She hasn’t specified how many weeks she is along but she appears to be in her third trimester of pregnancy.
 The singer recently celebrated her blessing on the way with a baby shower, only posting one photo from the occasion.

 In a rant, the singer expressed she was upset at people fishing for more photos of her baby shower, writing: